yvonne-liu/codewar-katas/README.md

-# codewar-katas
+# Codewar Katas

-## This is going to generate a list of everyone's Katas.
-It's also going to help us do pull requests and edit READMEs on GitHub!
+### This will be used for listing the katas we've written, and practicing pull requests on GitHub.
+Cheers!